 Optimizing your hot desking environment for hygiene all comes down to proper preparation.
 Here’s how to protect your employees’ health and keep your hybrid workplace clean:

-Indoor air quality drastically impacts the spread of germs in the office.
-You need to optimize your office’s air infiltration system with the help of plumbers to improve your office air quality for hybrid employees.
+Indoor air quality affects how germs spread in the office.
+Improve airflow with the help of HVAC technicians so you can raise air quality for hybrid employees.

 Each hybrid employee must commit to creating a cleaner and healthier office for everyone in the workplace.
 This is a way for employees to look after each other — encouraging healthy work relationships.